JustinLamMSFT/microsoft/microsoft-teams/compare-microsoft-teams-options-b.md

  |

-Host webinars that include attendee registration pages, email confirmations, and reporting

 |

-Host webinars that include attendee registration pages, email confirmations, and reporting

- |

-Host webinars that include attendee registration pages, email confirmations, and reporting
+Webinars that include attendee registration pages, email confirmations, and reporting

- |
-|

-View your default Outlook calendar